Early Detection & Intervention

 REGISTRATION IS OPEN!

-The 2026 Health Summit will share new pathways for translating knowledge into practice for the Implementation of early detection and intervention of cerebral palsy from the best researchers and clinicians in the field.
+The 2026 Health Summit will share new pathways for translating knowledge into practice for the implementation of early detection and intervention of cerebral palsy from the best researchers and clinicians in the field.

 Cerebral Palsy Foundation Education & Training Programs